moss-l/bhs-js-testing/NOTES.md

 ```
 double(10) ⟹ 20
+pythagoras(3, 4) ⟹ 5
 ```

-Anywhere you can use another value you can call a function that returns a value.
-For instance using operators on the values returned by a function, passing the result of calling a function as an argument to another function, and assigning the value of calling a function to a variable:
+A function call is just another kind of expression that returns a value so you can use it anywhere you would use a variable on an expression made out of values and operators.
+You can apply operators to the values returned by a function; you can pass the result of calling a function as an argument to another function; and you can assign the value of calling a function to a variable:

 ```
 double(2) + double(3) ⟹ 10